 Following law school, Chad clerked for Judge Robert Beezer of the US Court of Appeals for the Ninth Circuit.

-Successful defense of the Republic of Bulgaria in an energy industry arbitration
+Representation of the Republic of Bulgaria in three energy industry arbitrations

 Representation of investors in two natural resources arbitrations

 Chad has represented two mining company investors in arbitrations against Romania and Ethiopia pursuant to ICSID and UNCITRAL rules.

 Defense of a State in an arbitration concerning land use